-The Company's Board of Directors is responsible for the matters stated in section 134(5) of the Companies Act, 2013 ("the Act") with respect to the preparation of these Standalone Ind AS financial statements that give a true and fair view of the financial position, financial performance including other comprehensive loss, changes in equity and cash flows of the Company in accordance with the accounting principles generally accepted in India, including the Indian Accounting Standards (Ind AS) specified under section 133 of the Act read with the Companies (Indian Accounting Standards) Rules.
-2015. as amended.
+Management's Responsibility for the Standalone Ind AS Financial Statements from fraud or error and are considered material if. a true and fair view of the financial position, financial performance including other comprehensive loss, individually or in the aggregate, they could reasonably changes in equity and cash flows of the Company in be expected to influence the economic decisions of accordance with the accounting principles generally users taken on the basis of these Standalone Ind AS accepted in India, including the Indian Accounting financial statements.
+Standards (Ind AS) specified under section 133 of As part of an audit in accordance with SAs, we exercise the Act read with the Companies (Indian Accounting professional judgment and maintain professional Standards) Rules, 2015, as amended. skepticism throughout the audit.
+We also: